-During the opening weekend of Spider-Man: Homecoming, Todd VanDerWerff at The Vox made an interesting case that the movie blows one of its two big identity reveals.
+During the opening weekend of Spider-Man: Homecoming, Emily VanDerWerff at The Vox made an interesting case that the movie blows one of its two big identity reveals.
 The first revolves around The Vulture, and that reveal goes off without a hitch, eliciting dramatic gasps and palpable tension from the audience.
 The second reveal passes by a little more quietly: In the final scene, Michelle, Peter’s not-friend played by Zendaya, says, “Call me ‘MJ’, all my friends do.”
 This shows that Michelle has grown and become a more willing participant in her peer group, and also winks at the audience, who recognize the name “MJ.”

 Of course, we know from decades of comics and cartoons and the Sam Raimi trilogy that “MJ” SHOULD be Mary Jane Watson, Peter’s girl-next-door forever love.
 So why is Zendaya MJ but also Michelle?
 One word: cowardice.
-VanDerWerff touches on this in his article, saying, “… the less charitable part of me thinks they might have feared backlash from casting a nonwhite actress in the part.”
-Todd VanDerWerff is a much nicer person than me, because the less charitable part of me and all the other parts of me think it’s entirely about the fear of audience backlash.
+VanDerWerff touches on this in her article, saying, “… the less charitable part of me thinks they might have feared backlash from casting a nonwhite actress in the part.”
+Emily VanDerWerff is a much nicer person than me, because the less charitable part of me and all the other parts of me think it’s entirely about the fear of audience backlash.

 In rebooting Spider-Man so soon after a previous, failed reboot attempt, the filmmakers at Marvel and Sony had to rethink everything about the character, including his love interest.
-They just did Gwen Stacy in the Amazing franchise with Emma Stone in the role, so there’s no sense in retreading that ground — although hopefully Spider-Gwen has a place in the budding Spider Verse — but it’s been a decade since Kirsten Dunst played Mary Jane in Sam Raimi’s films.
+They just did Gwen Stacy in the Amazing franchise with Emma Stone in the role, so there’s no sense in retreading that ground — although hopefully, Spider-Gwen has a place in the budding Spider-Verse — but it’s been a decade since Kirsten Dunst played Mary Jane in Sam Raimi’s films.
 With a decade’s worth of breathing room, Mary Jane is ripe for reimagining.

 When Zendaya was first cast in Homecoming, it seemed like that’s exactly what happened — they cast a bright, magnetic actress regardless of appearance to play an iconic role.
 She’s not a redhead, but she’s still a witty and gorgeous young woman who would easily captivate the likes of Peter Parker.
 But the internet freaked out.
 Or rather, a very specific corner of the internet freaked out: Fanboys Who Can’t Handle Change.
 And suddenly there were reassurances that, though her role remained under wraps, Zendaya wasn’t playing Mary Jane Watson.
 (Kevin Feige is still adamant there’s no forthcoming trickery.)
 And that would be fine if Zendaya never uttered the line “My friends call me ‘MJ’.”